ilukaszm/WordsAPP---REST-API/README.md

 > npm install

-to intall all dependencies
+to install all dependencies

 > npm run dev

 to running development server

 > npm run build

-to building project
+to build project

 ### License 📝